 Residence Based Taxation vs. Citizen Based Taxation

-Tax residency in this case could be triggered, for example, in Georgia, if you spend 183 days in any rolling 12 month period within the borders.
+Tax residency in Georgia in this case could be triggered, for example, if you spend 183 days in any rolling 12 month period within Georgian borders.

-But you might think reading this, perhaps you can go travel for 336 days, spend 29 days in the UK and you are no longer a tax resident for that year.
-This is also not necessarily true because of the notion of domicile. which I’ll discuss below.
+You might think upon reading this, that perhaps you can go travel for 336 days and spend only 29 days in the UK, and now you are no longer a tax resident for that year.
+This is also not necessarily true because of the notion of domicile, which I’ll discuss below.

-Citizen based taxation, like in the case of the USA above, means, if you are a US citizen, you might owe taxes in the USA even if you don’t reside there and even if you have triggered tax residency by staying in another country long enough to trigger tax residency there.
+Citizen-based taxation, like in the above-mentioned case of the USA, means that if you are a US citizen, you might owe taxes in the USA even if you don’t reside there, and even if you have also triggered tax residency in another country.

-Just when you thought that, except for US citizens, if you stay out of every country long enough, that would mean you could live tax free… Domicile came to ruin your party.
+Just when you thought (apart from US citizens) that if you stay out of every country long enough, you can live tax free… “domicile” has come to ruin your party.

 Yes, domicile is the concept that attaches you to a default country of tax residency if you don’t qualify for tax residency anywhere else.
 So, if you purposefully traveled around the world, staying in each country just a short time, in order to avoid triggering tax residency, instead of avoiding all tax residency, your tax residency will likely default back to the place where you are domiciled.

 Domicile can be determined using a number of factors, depending on the laws of the country you are domiciled in.
-Some examples of things that may trigger domicile:
+The following things may trigger domicile:

 - You have a passport / are a citizen of that country